Mod-ELLA/pg-arm/README.md

 pg-arm
 ======

-Policy Gradient based controller for simple 2D modular arm
+Policy Gradient based policy search for 2D modular arm.
+In the PG folder is an implementatoin of policy gradient algorithm (Finite-difference Methods), training program with synthetic tasks and a very simple 2D arm simulation.

 TODO:
-PG!
+Optimize PG!

-To run, simply run generate_animations
+To run, simply run PG.m in the folder 'PG'.